How do I start?

 To install - First download the update from the RC site.
 The upDATE is NOT the same thing as the upGRADE disk.
 The update installs the program.
 (So does Disk One, but the update works better, and adds the "skip D" option, and the vocabulary drill, which aren't on the disk).

 When you download the update, it will be saved to your computer as a ".exe" file.
+It works whether or not you own the Henty disks.
+There used to be two separate versions, one with the Henty list, and one without.
+It looks like now they've changed it to just one program, but it works either way.
 After downloading, double click on that file, and follow the directions on your screen to finish installation.